simeononsecurity/simeononsecurity.ch/content/articles/ubiquiti-unifi-good-for-home-use/index.en.md

 4. **Support**: While Ubiquiti offers support options, it may not be as user-friendly as the support provided by consumer router manufacturers.
 Consider your comfort level with troubleshooting technical issues.

 ### Government Regulations
-It's essential to be aware of government regulations related to networking equipment and Wi-Fi usage.
+You need to be aware of government regulations related to networking equipment and Wi-Fi usage.
 In the United States, the Federal Communications Commission (FCC) sets rules and regulations regarding wireless devices and spectrum usage.
 Always ensure that your network setup complies with these regulations.

 ### [Learn More About Unifi Hardware and How to Set it Up.](https://simeononsecurity.com/articles/the-ideal-ubiquiti-unifi-networking-setup-both-simple-and-advanced)